LizardByte/Sunshine/docs/source/troubleshooting/linux.rst

 NvFBC Capture fails
 -------------------
 Some users have had issues using nvfbc even though they have correctly patched nvidia drivers and cuda is installed.
-The problem occurs when nvcc is not in the PATH and cuda is not correctly compiled into Sunshine.
-This will not cause an error because not all users have nvidia cards.
-The solution is to ensure that nvcc is in your PATH before building sunshine.
+The problem occurs when nvcc is not set up correctly in the PATH/LD_LIBRARY_PATH environment variables so cuda is not correctly compiled into Sunshine.
+This does not prevent Sunshine from building because an error because not all users have nvidia cards.
+The solution is to ensure that the variables contain nvcc and cuda libraries.
 For example add the following to ~/.bashrc:

    .. code-block:: bash